Theonimfi/Bert-based-preprocessing-techniques-acceleration/README.md

 Follow the steps bellow in order to run BERT_preprocessing_acceleration.ipynb:

 **Step 1**: Create a new colab file and choose upload Notebook.
-Click Github, find this repository and then upload BERT_preprocessing_acceleration.ipynb.
+Click Github, find this repository and then upload BERT_preprocessing_acceleration.ipynb.  <br />

 **Step 2**: Choose the dataset that you want to run and put it equal to True.
-The other datasets should be equal to False.
+The other datasets should be equal to False.  <br />

 **Step 3**: Choose the preprocessing technique that you want to run and put it equal to True.
 The other techniques should be equal to False.
-If you dont want to run any technique, put all techniques equal to False.
+If you dont want to run any technique, put all techniques equal to False. <br />

 **Step 4**: Run the code.